Ashwini-Kumar-Mahawar/AI-Voice-Agent/README.md

 - Open `index.html` in your browser.
 - Enter your text and hit **Generate Audio**.
 - Test out the **Echo Bot** by recording your voice and listening to playback!
+- Now supports uploading recorded audio to the backend!

 ---